What are the five types of homonym in English?

 What is a homonym?

-The broad definition of homonym used in this short course is “any word which shares identical spelling or pronunciation with another word”.
+The broad definition of homonym used in this short reader is “any word which shares identical spelling or pronunciation with another word”.
 As can be seen in the tables below, each of the two word pairs are homonyms of each other because of their shared written or spoken forms: